lyrasisorghome/InteroperabilityProject/docs/index.md

-# Lyrasis CSTs Interoperability Project
+# Lyrasis CST Interoperability Project
 The Community Supported Technologies (CST) Interoperability Project will enhance interoperability of each of the  CSTs in the Lyrasis Organizational Home: ArchivesSpace, CollectionSpace, DSpace, Fedora and VIVO.

 ## Latest News